The Cheapest Cars to Insure in 2023

 This is why sports cars, which are more likely to be involved in accidents, are often more expensive to insure.

-Vehicles that cost more to repair — or have high market values — will also often have higher insurance rates.
-This is because insurance companies anticipate having to pay out more for any comprehensive and collision insurance claims, which cover the cost to repair or replace your vehicle.
-Because of this heightened risk for insurance companies, they increase rates.
-It is also why car insurance rates may decrease as your car ages — increasing the availability of replacement parts can make a repair cheaper.
+Vehicles that cost more to repair — or have high market values — will also often have higher insurance prices.
+This is because insurance companies anticipate having to pay out more for a comprehensive or collision insurance claim, which covers the cost to repair or replace your vehicle.
+It is also part of the reason car insurance rates may decrease as your car ages — increased availability of replacement parts can make a repair cheaper.

-However, sophisticated safety features such as early crash detection or advanced air bags may reduce your rates, as they may reduce the chances or severity of a crash, especially regarding an injury.
+However, newer, more sophisticated safety features, such as blind-spot detection or 360-degree cameras, may reduce your rates.
+These features may lower the chances or severity of a crash, especially when it comes to injuries.
 While vehicle damage claims are more common than bodily injury claims, the average payout for the latter is much higher.

 Lastly, car theft also plays a role in your rates.
 Some cars are stolen more often than others, so your rates will probably be higher if you are driving one of those cars.
-However, drivers should keep in mind that there are many other factors at play that impact auto insurance rates, such as age.
+However, drivers should keep in mind that there are many other factors at play that impact auto insurance rates, such as age and driving record.

 Are stick-shift cars cheaper to insure?

 Overall yes, stick-shift cars are slightly cheaper to insure than automatic cars, although the difference is only a few dollars a month.
-This can vary depending on the insurance company, but many will provide slightly lower rates for manual vehicles since they tend to be less expensive to replace and repair.
+This can vary depending on the insurance company, but many will provide slightly lower rates for manual vehicles since they tend to be less expensive to repair, as well as less desirable to steal.

 Cheapest cars for young drivers to insure

-For younger drivers, the Ford F-150, Mazda CX-5 and Honda CR-V are the cheapest cars to cover.
-Each one is at least 14% cheaper than average.
+For younger drivers, the Honda CR-V and Mazda CX-5 are the cheapest cars to cover.
+They're both about 13% cheaper than average for 21-year-olds.

 ---|---|